vipulc2580/Stock_Data_ETL_Pipeline/README.md

 ```

 ### 2. Configure Environment Variables
-Create or update the .env file in the project root:
+Create or update the .env file in the project root as .env_example:
 ```bash
 ALPHAVANTAGE_API_KEY=your_api_key_here
 ```